uiuc-focal-lab/QuaCer-C/utils_README.md

    - Checks if the content is `None`, issues a warning if true, and returns.
    - Saves the content to a text file either in `document_dir` or `new_doc_dir` if specified.

+### 'Preparing Documents':
+- Use the make_knowledge_dataset.py file to prepare the documents for the RAG model. from https://github.com/huggingface/transformers/blob/main/examples/research_projects/rag/README.md
+- To use: ```python examples/research_projects/rag/use_own_knowledge_dataset.py \
+    --csv_path path/to/my_csv \
+    --output_dir path/to/my_knowledge_dataset \ ```
+- The csv file should have two columns: filename and content.
+The filename column should contain the name of the document and the content column should contain the text content of the document.
+This can be created using the `docs_to_csv` function in `utils.py`.

 ### `RagModel` Class:
 1. **Constructor (`__init__`):**
    - Initializes the `RAGModel` object.